keyes-timothy/tidytof/README.md

-However, suppose we wanted to write multiple files for each cluster by breaking cells into two groups: those that express high levels of `pstat5`.
-We can use `dplyr::mutate` to create a new column in `phenograph_data` that breaks cells into high- and low-`pstat5` expression groups, then add this column to our `group_cols`
+However, suppose we wanted to write multiple files for each cluster by breaking cells into two groups: those that express high levels of `pstat5` and those that express low levels of `pstat5`.
+We can use `dplyr::mutate` to create a new column in `phenograph_data` that breaks cells into high- and low-`pstat5` expression groups, then add this column to our `group_cols` specification:
-specification:

 ``` r
 phenograph_data %>%